amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/Errors.md

-Error responses from the API generally use standard HTTP status codes.
-Some examples:
+APIs return response codes that help you understand the status of the API operation.
+The response codes use standard HTTP status codes.

+Here are examples of common response codes and their descriptions:

+## Common Response Codes and Descriptions

 **Response Code**|**Description**
  :-------------: |:-------------: